📖 What Does P0139 Mean?

 Replace oxygen sensor, repair exhaust leaks, clean sensor connections, check sensor ground.

-Can I drive with P0139?
+Can I drive with code P0139?

 How much does it cost to fix P0139?